AdaChicas3/Ada-Chicas-CNU/_posts/2022-04-20-reflection.md

   I went by this definition for awhile, but I still grasp the concept.
 Over the course we read several articles and tweeted our opinions as well as any questions we had related to the topic of the week.
 One of my favorite readings we did this semester was called ***Shitty First Drafts***

   In this article the author discussed how stressful writing a first draft can be.
 As someone who is constantly writing paper after paper, I never related to something so much.
+I remember tweeting about the article and finding it so easy to realate and tweet about.
+I even mentioned how freaked I get when it comes to others reading my mistakes or in this case ***Shitty First Drafts***

 ![Tweet screenshot](https://AdaChicas3.github.io/Ada-Chicas-CNU/images/tweet.png)